ArtemiePirnau/book-list-app/README.md

 # Description
 "Book List" application, where you can add (book title, author, ISBN).
-You can still delete the book from the list The last book added is saved in localStorage
+You can still delete the book from the list.
+The last book added is saved in localStorage
 # Installation
 First of all install all npm packages with the command: